aliibrahim123/neocomp.js/docs/comp-base.view/view.md

 ```
 `constructor`: take a `Component` and optional `HTMLElement` and `ViewOptions`.

-`el`: the top element, can be the passed element, else the result of `options.defaultEl`.
+`el`: the top element, can be the passed host element, else the result of `options.defaultEl`.

 `options`: is the `ViewOptions` defined for this view.